beyond-all-reason/tachyon/docs/account.md

 ## Register

 Registers a new account.
-The user's password should be hashed twice, once on the client, then again on the server before being stored.
+The user's password should be hashed twice, once on the client (md5), then again on the server (something stronger) before being stored.

-The server implementation may wish to verify the account by sending a verification link to the email address.
+The server implementation may wish to verify the account by sending a verification link to the email address. `hashedPassword` implies that the user's password should be hashed twice, once on the client-side, and then again on the server.
+Doing this ensures even the server can never know the user's plaintext password.

 - Endpoint Type: **Request** -> **Response**
 - Requires Login: **false**